 This exertion proves too much for Leia, and with the last of her strength gone, she died.
 However, in contacting her son she played an important role in his final decision to return to the light and help Rey defeat Palpatine and the Final Order.

 So, that’s all you need to know about Princess Leia from her birth to her death.
-Of course, there’s plenty more Star Wars to learn about about, so why not check out our guide to the best Star Wars scenes, or keep up to date with Andor by taking a look at our guide to the Andor season 2 release date, the Andor season 1 recap, or our explainers on the Andor cast of characters including Luthen Rael, Syril Karn, and Dedra Meero.
+Of course, there’s plenty more Star Wars to learn about, so why not check out our guide to the best Star Wars scenes, or keep up to date with Andor by taking a look at our guide to the Andor season 2 release date, or our explainers on the Andor cast of characters including Luthen Rael, Syril Karn, and Dedra Meero.